 The workshop will fire the pupils’ interest in science by showing just what it takes to be a real-world CSI Investigator: practical skills, thinking skills and team working skills!

 Your pupils will all be CSI Investigators as they work out what happened during the burglary at the school the previous evening and which of the suspects was the burglar.
 The role-plays are enhanced by the wearing of professional white coverall suits and other kit.
 Then, working in teams, the pupils examine lots of forensic exhibits and piece together the findings so that step-by-step the picture becomes much clearer.
 The practical includes amazing fingerprint work, DNA bar-code profiles, footwear marks, document comparison, ink chromatography, blood patterns, jig-saw physical fits and mobile phone forensics!
 There are real surprise results to be found, but can the pupils find them?

 Finally there is a role-play Crown Court trial with a judge and jury when the people accused of the crime learn their fate!
 Pupils dress in costume (gown and full-bottomed wig for the judge; gowns, wigs and neckties for the barristers) and find out what all the roles of the different people in a trial are all about.

-The event can be followed up with a variety of further activities to develop the Could You Be the Next CSI Investigator theme.
-We can provide a slide presentation as a basis for further discussions of the science, and trial scripts if you want to re-run the trial.
+We can also provide a slide presentation as a basis for further discussions of the science, and trial scripts if you want to re-run the trial.
 Because forensic science has such a range of different scientific areas it primes a variety of learning of other scientific topics.
 The vivid narrative of the event provides an excellent basis for story-writing, newspaper articles and posters.
-We can provide forensic-related maths problems.
 The introduction to various job roles can be a basis for aspiration exercises as pupils imagine themselves carrying out the work in real life.